 - Understand the basic procedures for testing the independence of two categorical variables using a Chi-square test of independence.

 - Be able to determine if a test contains enough power to make a reasonable conclusion using power analysis.

 - Be able to use power analysis to calculate the number of samples required to achieve a specified level of power.

 - Understand how a test of proportion can be used to assess whether a sample from a population represents the true proportion of the entire population.

 - Review the concepts and methods on the pages in this section of this website.

 - Download and complete the Self-Assessment Exam at the end of this section.

 - Review the Self-Assessment Exam Solutions and determine your score.

-Students with a score below 70% suggests that the concepts and procedures that are covered in STAT 500 have not been mastered adequately.
+A score below 70% suggests that the concepts and procedures that are covered in STAT 500 have not been mastered adequately.
 Students are strongly encouraged to take STAT 500, thoroughly review the materials that are covered in the sections above or take additional coursework that focuses on these foundations.

-If you have struggled with the concepts and methods that are presented here, you will indeed struggle in any of the graduate level courses included in the Master of Applied Statistics program above STAT 500 that expect and build on this foundation.
+If you have struggled with the concepts and methods that are presented here, you will indeed struggle in any of the graduate-level courses included in the Master of Applied Statistics program above STAT 500 that expect and build on this foundation.